 No matter how young or old you are, losing a parent is heartbreaking.
 On top of your grief at their passing, you must deal with the emotionally heavy task of settling their estate.
 For many, selling their parents’ home after death can be a daunting and exhausting challenge.

 “Handling your parents’ estate after they pass away is a very difficult process.
-If the sale of the house needs to also be taken care of at that same time, it’s easy for details to get overlooked,” explains Ryan McKee, a Los Angeles-based agent and probate specialist agent experienced in helping clients sell their parents’ houses.
+If the sale of the house needs to also be taken care of at that same time, it’s easy for details to get overlooked,” explains Ryan McKee, a Los Angeles-based agent and probate specialist agent experienced in helping clients sell their parents’ home after death.

-“Be ready and prepared emotionally for the process to begin, first and foremost,” advises Greensboro agent Beth Sauer, who also has firsthand knowledge as the seller of an inherited home.
+“Be ready and prepared emotionally for the process to begin, first and foremost,” advises Greensboro, North Carolina agent Beth Sauer, who also has firsthand knowledge as the seller of an inherited home.

 Step 1: Establish the status of your parents’ estate